-(CNN) — Sharks, hot springs, mountain vistas, water elevators -- all without having to leave room service delivery range.
+(CNN) — Sharks, hot springs, mountain vistas, water elevators -- all without having to leave the range of room service delivery.

 Amangani (Jackson, Wyoming)